hasMobi/Has-Money/README.md

-# Has-Money
+# HAS Money
-PHP spending tracker
+PHP based personal accounting and spending tracker